-Note: The application process this year is fully electronic which will expedite and improve the application process while keeping your personal information secure.
-Once you complete the above steps, you will be contacted if additional information or documentation is needed.
+Note: The application process is fully electronic which will expedite and improve the application process while keeping your personal information secure.
+Once you complete the above steps, you will be contacted individually if additional information or documentation is needed.

 If you are a new coach (never coached at HLL before):

 If you have any questions, please contact the Commissioner for your division:

 All documentation must be submitted to Matthew Coulter at firstname.lastname@example.org before you begin practices this season!